frainfreeze/VCS-EMU/README.md

                  and disassembler.

-To use navigate to root dir in your terminal.

-Build by running
-$ cmake --build cmake-build-debug --target VCSEMU -- -j 4
+Precompiled binaries are provided in the bin folder.

-Usage: cmake-build-debug/VCSEMU <option(s)> FILE
+Usage: VCSEMU <option(s)> FILE
 Options:
         -h, --help                  Show this help message
         -a, --assemble file.asm     Assembles file and outputs file.rom